protocol55/re-state/README.md

 ### Many effects

-All three maps have a uniform path: `keyword -> keyword -> set`.
-Because of this we can have muliple next state, multiple transition predicates, and lastly multiple next effects.

-The first two map naturally: multiple next states are an important concept central to the library, and multiple transition predicates require every one to be true for that transition to be accepted.

-For effects as well it is intuitive to be able to return multiple effects, but how do we resolve conflicts if lets say two effects return a `:dispatch` in their map?
+It is intuitive to be able to return multiple effects, but how do we resolve conflicts if lets say two effects return a `:dispatch` in their map?

 For this we have the multimethod `re-state.core/resolve-effects-conflict`.
 This takes the effects key and two values for that effect we must resolve by